ElementsProject/paypercall/README.md

 const payware = pay(amount[, currency])
 ```

-Returns an express/connect middleware that requires a payment of `amount` units of `currency`
+Returns an express middleware that requires a payment of `amount` units of `currency`
 (or the default currency if none provided) before letting requests pass through.

 Can be used as following: